EJMason/drama-bomb/README.md

 That seems like a great idea!

 ### Todo List
-[ ] Draw out DB
+- [ ] Draw out DB
-[ ] Set up Auth0 managment api to get twitter authorization to act in behalf of authorized user [ ]
+- [ ] Set up Auth0 managment api to get twitter authorization to act in behalf of authorized user
+- [ ] Draw out what the app needs to do, what endpoints are needed and anything else

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).